 “To increase efficiency and reduce costs, I’ll reduce test cycle time by 20% after 6 months.
 This will include improving the test automation process, developing scripts for specific tasks, and reducing redundant activities.”

-Time-based: This goal has a 6-month time frame, with a 20% reduction in test cycle time.
+T: This has a 6-month timeline, with a 20% reduction in test cycle time.

 10. Implement Regression Testing Practices

-“As a QA Analyst, I will implement regression testing practices by the end of three months.
+“As a QA analyst, I’ll implement regression testing practices by the end of three months.
 This will help ensure that any changes made to a product or feature do not negatively impact its functionality.
-I want to ensure all users experience the highest quality with our products.”
+I want all users to experience the highest quality with our products.”

 11. Improve Software Documentation